hermitpopcorn/advent-of-code-2023/README.md

 I can NOT figure out how to solve part 2.
 I just can't.
 It's easy to visualize the pipe grid, but to separate which one's enclosed or not...
 I just don't know how to describe that in code.

 Since I don't know how to proceed at all, I'll have to skip and promise to come back at another time.

+## Day 11

+When I was doing the first part, I actually managed to predict the second part.
+"Hm, what if in the next part each empty row and column gets expanded to some arbitrary size... like 18?"
+Although I'm way off on the size part, the second part actually does go in that direction.
+It made me feel a slight regret for doing the more simple vector manipulation (inserting copies of rows/columns) instead of putting in the size data in each row/column.
+But, come on, give me some slack.
+Don't overengineer at first because YAGNI*, right?
+Turns out...
+YAGNI**.

+*) You aren't gonna need it

+**) You ARE gonna need it

+I also tried tackling Day 10 part 2 again.
+Still couldn't come up with anything...